awsdocs/amazon-ecs-developer-guide/doc_source/ecs-agent-config.md

 A list of custom attributes, in JSON form, to apply to your container instances\.
 Using this attribute at instance registration adds the custom attributes, allowing you to skip the manual method of adding custom attributes via the AWS Management Console\.
 Attributes added do not apply to container instances that are already registered\.
 To add custom attributes to already registered container instances, see [Adding an Attribute](task-placement-constraints.md#add-attribute)\.
 For information about custom attributes to use, see [Attributes](task-placement-constraints.md#attributes)\.
 An invalid JSON value for this variable causes the agent to exit with a code of `5`\.
 A message appears in the agent logs\.
-If the JSON value is valid but there is an issue detected when validating the attribute \(for example if the value is too long or contains invalid characters\), then the container instance registration happens but the agent exits with a code of `5` and a message is written to the agent logs\.
+The JSON value may be valid but there is an issue detected when validating the attribute \(for example if the value is too long or contains invalid characters\)\.
+In that case, the container instance registration happens but the agent exits with a code of `5` and a message is written to the agent logs\.
 For information about how to locate the agent logs, see [Amazon ECS Container Agent Log](logs.md#agent-logs)\.

 `ECS_ENABLE_TASK_ENI`
 Example values: `true` \| `false`